elyselow/Teiko_Technical_Project/README.md

 1b.
 Make sure that cell-count.csv is in the same directory when running this

-2. To run Teiko_Technical_Assessment.py by itself, use this command: python Teiko_Technical_Assessment.py
+2. To run Teiko_Technical_Assessment.py (Python program/analysis script) by itself, use this command: python Teiko_Technical_Assessment.py

 2a.
-This will run the whole Python program (analysis script) which will produce the required outputs for parts 2-4
+This will produce the required outputs for parts 2-4 of the project instructions

 3. As stated in the project instructions, to run the whole project from start to finish, use this worklow: make setup --> make pipeline --> make dashboard

-4. Installed packages should work, but if not, use these package versions:
+4. Installed packages from requirements.txt should work, but if not, use these package versions:

 4a. pandas: 3.0.6